 Treasurer

-Co-Director of Outreach & Community Engagement
+Director of Outreach & Community Engagement

 Sean is a first-year student at UC Berkeley studying Nutritional Sciences.
 With aspirations to make an impact both at the individual and systemic levels of healthcare, Sean is passionate about supporting underserved communities through patient-centered care and health advocacy.
-His pr
+His previ

 Treasurer

-Co-Director of Outreach & Community Engagement
+Director of Outreach & Community Engagement

 Sean is a first-year student at UC Berkeley studying Nutritional Sciences.
 With aspirations to make an impact both at the individual and systemic levels of healthcare, Sean is passionate about supporting underserved communities through patient-centered care and health advocacy.
 His previous experience volunteering in non-clinical community settings has deepened his understanding of the structural barriers many face in accessing care—and the importance of collective action in addressing those gaps.
 Looking forward, Sean hopes to pursue a career where he can bridge personal compassion with broader healthcare reform.